centrosh/trdpSimulator/README.md

 - Device profile catalogue and scenario repository backed by deterministic manifests, schema validation, and CLI tooling for importing, listing, and exporting simulation assets.
+- Scenario exports bundle their referenced device profiles so archived runs can be replayed in new environments without manually copying XML assets.
+- Automation interfaces expose a REST API, browser dashboard, and Python CLI capable of starting, pausing, resuming, validating, and inspecting simulations from scripts or operators.

 ## Project Structure